Crate wasmtime_wasi

 The add_to_linker_sync and add_to_linker_async function then require that T: WasiView with Linker<T>.

-To implement the WasiView trait you will first select a T to put in Store<T>.
-Next you’ll implement the WasiView trait for T. Somewhere within T you’ll store:
+To implement the WasiView and IoView trait you will first select a T to put in Store<T> (typically, by defining your own struct).
+Somewhere within T you’ll store:

 §Async and Sync